|67-0362 F-4E Phantom II

 Kyle Kirby of the Hickory Aviation Museum, Hickory, NC. asked me to build this for them.
 This is the

 MIGCAP Mission on 8 July 1972.
 We decided to do it as it appeared pre-mission that day with a load out

 of 4-AIM 7Es, 4-AIM 9Es, AN/ALQ101(V)6 ECM pod, AN/ALQ87 ECM pod and wing tanks.
 Aircraft

 was detached to the 432 TRW at Udorn RTAB between 29/4/72 and 14/10/72 from the 58 TFS/33 TFW,

 Eglin AFB, FL.
 It retained the TAC badges, ED tail code, 58 TFS/33 TFW badges of Eglin while serving

 67-0362 at this time had not received the slatted wing mod.
-It did however receive the formation lights and
+It did however receive the formation lights

-the hard wing from their RF-4C kit which I happen to have.
+had to use the hard wing from their RF-4C kit which I happen to have.

 taxing in and parking.
 This is probably the most accurate rendition of this aircraft in 1/32 scale.

 I used the Legends cockpit set which leaves something to be desired.
 Biggest complaint, no instructions.

-Lots of
+panel is wrong.
 Brass photo etch is included for the canopies but I found it useless.
 Nothing fit.
 Most of it

 The AN/ALQ101 ECM pod isn't available in 1/32 scale so I had to scratch build one.
 I found the actual

 dimension on the web.
-I used 5/16" diameter hardwood dowel, cut it to length and chucked it in my drill press
+I used 5/16" diameter hardwood dowel, cut it to length and chucked it in my drill

-dowel.
+bottom of the dowel.
 Sanded and painted.

 Finished with Model Master enamels.
 Engine exhaust areas were done with Metalizer.
-Intake lips were done
+Intake lips were

-were made with Corel Draw and printed with my Alps printer.
+the ECM pods were made with Corel Draw and printed with my Alps printer.